xbandrade/sudoku-solver/README.md

-# sudokuSolver
+# Sudoku Solver
-#### **Sudoku Solver in Python using tkinter**
+### **Sudoku Solver in Python**

-Fill in the grid with a sudoku problem or choose a board from the list, then click the Solve Board button.
+Fill in the grid with a sudoku problem or choose a board from the dropdown menu, then click the Solve Board button.

 ### ➡️ Run
 ***python -m sudoku***